Skip to main content

 Timing your exercise sessions strategically, perhaps earlier in the day or at least several hours before your intended bedtime, supports nightly rest and recovery.
 Establishing a consistent bedtime and wake-up time, even on weekends, rigorously reinforces your circadian rhythm.
 This unwavering regularity trains your body to anticipate rest, smoothing the transition into sleep and optimizing its efficiency.

 The body undergoes distinct sleep stages, each performing unique reparative and organizational functions.
 Non-Rapid Eye Movement (NREM) sleep includes progressively deeper stages, culminating in slow-wave sleep.
-This stage supports physical restoration, cellular repair, and the primary release of human growth hormone, a master regulator of body composition and tissue repair.
+This deep sleep stage supports physical restoration, cellular repair, and the primary release of human growth hormone, a master regulator of body composition and tissue repair.

 Rapid Eye Movement (REM) sleep, characterized by vivid dreaming, serves an active function in emotional regulation, memory consolidation, and complex cognitive processing.
 Disruptions to these stages diminish the overall restorative capacity of sleep, leading to reduced mental agility, impaired decision-making, and compromised physical output.
 Prioritizing uninterrupted sleep allows your body to cycle through these stages optimally, extracting the maximum biological benefit from each nocturnal phase.